ToXiCzZ-dev/ToXiCzZ-dev/README.md

 - 👋 Hi, I’m @ToXiCzZ-dev
 - 👀 I’m interested in ... python and gui development
-- 🌱 I’m currently learning ... python and kali
+- 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... on discord "_ToXiCzZ #0060
 - 😄 Pronouns: ...
 HE/HIM